Architectures of Exoplanetary Systems. III: Eccentricity and Mutual Inclination Distributions of AMD-stable Planetary Systems: Methods

 \subsubsection{Mass--radius relation}

-In \citetalias{HFR2019}, we used the mass--radius (M-R) relationship from \citet{NWG2018} (hereafter NWG18) to draw planet masses conditioned on the planet radii (which are drawn from our clustered broken power--law; equation \ref{eq_Rp}).
+Numerous mass--radius (M-R) relations for exoplanets exist in the literature, including probabilistic models (e.g., \citealt{WRF2016, CK2017}).
+These models are necessary to account for the significant scatter in mass as a function of radius due to the diversity of planet compositions.
+For example, \citet{WRF2016} assumed a power-law relation with a scatter in mass that is normally distributed. \citet{CK2017} extended a similar probabilistic model to a much wider range of radii and masses, with power-laws broken into four regimes from moons ($\sim 0.1 R_\oplus$) to stars ($\sim 100 R_\oplus$).
+In \citetalias{HFR2019}, we used the M-R relationship from \citet{NWG2018} (hereafter NWG18).
 This M-R relation is both non--parametric (it does not assume a functional form with fixed number of parameters, but rather is defined by a set of basis functions with many weights) and probabilistic (there is a distribution of planet masses at any given radius).
-It is defined using a series of Bernstein polynomials for the joint mass--radius distribution, fit to a sample of 127 \Kepler{} exoplanets with masses measured from RVs or TTVs.
+It is defined using a series of Bernstein polynomials for the joint M-R distribution, fit to a sample of 127 \Kepler{} exoplanets with masses measured from RVs or transit timing variations (TTVs).
 Specifically, this M-R model involves 55 degrees of freedom in each dimension, for a total of 3025 weights that describe the structure of the joint distribution.